 “Yes.
 I think you would die,” he chuckled.
 “You’re pretty tough, but that might kill you.”
 A man said the best thing for a dog bite was gasoline.
 Just pour gasoline in it, he said.
 No problem.

-how to do it properly, just as I recently had, but when one didn’t go on quickly and easily, she completely abandoned procedure.
+I could see by the way she attempted to put on her sterile gloves that the nurse had been taught how to do it properly, just as I recently had, but when one didn’t go on quickly and easily, she completely abandoned procedure.
 She had me dangle my leg over the wastebasket while she irrigated it with a mystery fluid from an unmarked container, then swabbed it with gauze, at one point taking a swipe across the bottom of my heel before taking another pass over the wound.
 She had a runny nose, and it was when she returned to my wound after wiping at her face that I decided I’d be doing my own wound care from here on out.
 I also knew I needed to get back to Managua ASAP.

 I spent the rest of the day finding gauze, the right presents for my incredibly gracious and generous hosts, and a bus ticket back to the city.
 We said goodbye with hugs and kisses, and I promised them I would write the best Trip Advisor review they’ve ever seen.